Dallas: (972) 548-0088

 Remember that it isn’t uncommon for wet insulation to spawn mold and mildew growth.
 So, keep that issue in mind when determining if you should save it or if it needs replacing.
 Two circumstances dictate whether you can save wet insulation or not.

-Under some circumstances, you can dry cellulose loose-fill insulation and fiberglass batts.
+Under some circumstances, you can dry cellulose, loose-fill insulation, and fiberglass batts.
 For example, if you’re trying to dry out fiberglass batts, you’ll achieve the best results by aiming fans at the wet insulation.
-It’s also a good idea to keep dehumidifiers running in the affected area, like your attic or crawlspace, for example.
+It’s also a good idea to keep dehumidifiers running in the affected area, like your attic or crawlspace.

 If you have cellulose loose-fill insulation, that’s typically comprised of very absorbent pulverized paper.
 That means the insulation inside your walls or in your attic can retain moisture for extended timeframes.
 Unfortunately, that also means this insulation type typically resists drying methods.
 Unless it’s a small area, the recommended mitigation is removing and replacing this insulation type.

 Can you determine approximately when the leak occurred?
-If you can’t make this determination, then the recommendation is to replace the insulation wherever you feel or see evidence of moisture.
-If you find the water leak immediately, then you have 48 hours to mitigate the situation.
-Otherwise, it won’t be easy to control or prevent mold or mildew growth.
+If you can’t make this determination, the recommendation is to replace the insulation wherever you feel or see evidence of moisture.
+If you find the water leak immediately, you have 48 hours to mitigate the situation.
+Otherwise, controlling or preventing mold or mildew growth won’t be easy.
 You’ll find this is especially true if you have fiberglass batting.